lmickes/pyWitness/manual/source/installation.rst

   * pandas

 .. note ::
-   You will have to use a terminal of some kind for input of commands.
+   You will have to use a terminal for inputting commands.
 On MacOS the program is called ``terminal`` and on Windows it is called ``PowerShell``.

 .. warning ::